Vyral/base-template/_posts/2018-08-09-how-to-invest-in-real-estate-with-a-self-directed-ira.md

 Did you know that you can use self-directed IRAs to purchase investment property?
 It’s true.
 The IRS permits retirement accounts like IRAs to invest in real estate, among other options.
 There are a lot of advantages to using a self-directed IRA, or a solo 401(k) plan, to buy real estate. **The first advantage is tax deferral (or tax-free growth).**

-If you were to purchase a $250,000 property with retirement funds, and later sell that property for $450,000, the $200,000 profit you earned would, generally, be tax deferred.&nbsp;
+If you were to purchase a $250,000 property with retirement funds, and later sell that property for $450,000, the $200,000 profit you earned would, generally, be tax-deferred.&nbsp;

-Alternatively, gains earned from an investment property purchased with personal funds would be subject to federal, and state, income tax.&nbsp;
+Alternatively, gains earned from an investment property purchased with personal funds would be subject to federal and state income tax.&nbsp;

 **The second advantage is that a self-directed IRA can allow you to invest in hard assets you know and understand,** such as rental property.&nbsp;